-However, for us the high level of US public equity valuations makes it difficult to justify broad based US public equity exposure, and reinforce our view that we are looking for active rather than passive investment management.
+For us the high level of US public equity valuations makes it difficult to justify broad based US public equity exposure, and reinforce our view that we are looking for active rather than passive investment management.
 While broadly US market valuations are elevated by historical standards, certain select public equity exposures – particularly those companies identified as disruptive innovators – are an important diversification tool within an asset allocation context, noting the speed of which technological change and innovation is impacting existing markets, industries and companies.
 Importantly, while these companies are predominantly listed in the US, their revenue footprint is global.
-However, active investment management in this space is necessary given the rapid pace of change which was highlighted with the recent technology sector sell off following concerns about Facebook’s data breach and Tesla’s autopilot faults.

 International equities – Europe

 Conditions throughout European markets have been steadily improving, however geopolitics and long term structural issues remain and provide some uncertainty in the region.
 While European monetary easing has had a positive impact on equity markets, there remain significant risks both political (strong anti-euro member sentiment, Brexit negotiations) and structural (unemployment differentials, government debt positions, immigration issues, the variable impact of the common currency).

 While longer term, these structural and political problems do exist and are difficult to ignore, over the shorter-term tactical opportunities generated by volatility are beginning to appear and may offer some value.
 Stronger economic indicators, discounted valuations compared to developed market peers, a revitalisation of the banking system and the potentially over-stated impacts of recent political events are aspects that we continue to monitor.